sebspain/sebspain.github.io/_drafts/graphics-for-scientists-part-5-software.md

 add in link to post about file sizes, efficiency and vector vs. raster -->

 There are various reasons for this that I'll expand upon in a later post but the main problem is that Excel cannot export graphs to a good vector format and that's how graphs should be exported (again, I'll expand on this later).
+In fact [it can barely export graphs at all](http://www.ablebits.com/office-addins-blog/2013/08/27/save-excel-chart-as-image/)

 Graphing software that will produce good quality vector graphics include: